Welcome to Butc(h)er.

 If you’ve ever read an article about relationships, but couldn’t relate to the heterosexual stereotypes;

-If you’re a young butch and need advice on learning how to cook or decorating your apartment or buying gifts for that girl that makes your heart flip;
+If you need advice on learning how to cook or decorating your apartment or buying gifts for that girl that makes your heart flip;

 If you’re curious about hobbies that are typically associated with men;